havelessbemore/circle-ds/docs/classes/CircularLinkedQueue.md

 ▸ **keys**(): `IterableIterator`\<`number`\>

-Iterate through the collection's keys.

-**NOTE:** Unknown behavior may occur if the collection is modified during use.
+Returns a new iterator that contains the keys for each element in the `Collection`.

 #### Returns

 `IterableIterator`\<`number`\>

-an iterable of keys.
+An iterable iterator for the keys of the collection.

 #### Implementation of